joseeden/joeden/docs/005-Cybersecurity/008-Security-Operations/070-Asset-and-Change-Management.md

 - Ensures proper documentation and accountability.
 - Plans for asset acquisition, maintenance, and disposal.
 - Assets are also classified based on function, value, or other relevant parameters.

+### Build an Asset Inventory

+Creating an asset inventory involves identifying and documenting all physical and digital assets within an organization to ensure proper oversight, maintenance, and compliance.

+- Identify all assets, including hardware, software, and data
+- Categorize assets based on type, function, and criticality
+- Use asset management tools for real-time tracking and updates

 ### Monitoring/Asset Tracking